How to Start an LLC in Rhode Island

 When you go to open your LLC’s bank account, you’ll probably need to bring the following things:

-- your Rhode Island LLC Articles of Organization (a copy is fine)
+- Your LLC Articles of Organization (a copy is fine)

-If your LLC has more than one member, you may also need an LLC Resolution to Open a Bank Account.
+If your LLC has more than one member, you may also need an LLC resolution for banking account.

-Rhode Island LLCs are required to file an annual report every year.
+LLCs are required to file an annual report in Rhode Island every year.
 The report provides the state with up-to-date contact information for your business, and provides notification if your LLC’s ownership has changed.
-The Rhode Island Annual Report is due between first of February and the first of May, and requires a $50 filing fee.
+The Rhode Island Annual Report is due between February 1 and May 1, and requires a $50 filing fee.

 Ready to Start an LLC in Rhode Island?